 - You might end up losing your faith – yes it can happen!

-There is a reason why the Church of old was vehemently against mixed marriages – only giving dispensations as a last measure,
+There is a reason why the Church of old was vehemently against mixed marriages – only giving dispensations as a last measure:

-|“In an instruction to the Bishops of England, March 25 1868, the Congregation of the Propaganda declared that the above conditions are exacted by the natural and divine law to remove the intrinsic dangers in mixed marriages, but that in addition there must be some grave necessity, which cannot otherwise be avoided, for allowing the faithful to expose themselves to the grave dangers inherent in these unions, even when the prescribed conditions have been fulfilled.”
-Source.|
+“In an instruction to the Bishops of England, March 25 1868, the Congregation of the Propaganda declared that the above conditions are exacted by the natural and divine law to remove the intrinsic dangers in mixed marriages, but that in addition there must be some grave necessity, which cannot otherwise be avoided, for allowing the faithful to expose themselves to the grave dangers inherent in these unions, even when the prescribed conditions have been fulfilled.”
+Source.

 You might marry a non-Catholic and have the most wonderful marriage.
 In fact, I know one or two couples for which this is the case.
 However, that outcome brings about lots of pain, when you think about your spouse never attaining the beatific vision.